+Welcome to the complete guide for configuring load bearing equipment.
+This is one of the most popular articles on the site, and the 2024 update includes a lot of new photography as well as updates to all of my kit configurations.
 Elsewhere, we’ve covered a summary of load carriage options and the pros and cons between them.
 A lot of time went into discussing battle belts as a lightweight minimalist option and one that everyone should probably consider at some point, and they also pair well with chest rigs.

 A Brief History of Load Bearing Equipment

-For most of our military history, fighting loads rode on the hips.
+For most of military history, fighting loads rode on the hips.
 This location reduces fatigue over uneven terrain and takes advantage of naturally strong lower body bones and musculature.
 Up until 1957, this took the form of a cartridge belt (pictured above).

 In the late 1950s, the Army Ordnance Board selected the M-14 as the new infantry rifle of choice.
 The legion of M1 Garand fans rejoiced at selecting the de-facto choice of wood and steel.
 However, the competing Infantry Board contested that decision for years, and ultimately lost- but not before the Air Force adopted the M-16.